yssource/rhai/README.md

     // First create the state
     let mut scope = Scope::new();

-    // Then push some initialized variables into the state
+    // Then push (i.e. add) some initialized variables into the state.
-    // NOTE: Remember the system number types in Rhai are i64 (i32 if 'only_i32') ond f64.
+    // Remember the system number types in Rhai are i64 (i32 if 'only_i32') ond f64.
     // Better stick to them or it gets hard working with the script. scope.push("y", 42_i64);
     scope.push("z", 999_i64);

-    scope.push("s", "hello, world!".to_string());   // remember to use 'String', not '&str'
+    // 'set_value' adds a variable when one doesn't exist scope.set_value("s", "hello, world!".to_string());  // remember to use 'String', not '&str'

     // First invocation
     engine.eval_with_scope::<()>(&mut scope, r"